435th Air Ground Operations Wing: Reserve operations

-In June 1949, Continental Air Command (ConAC), which had the responsibility for training reserve units, reorganized its reserve units under the wing base organization system.
-As part of this reorganization and unit reductions required by President Truman's reduced 1949 defense budget, the 435th Troop Carrier Wing was activated at Miami International Airport, and formed its cadre from the inactivating 49th Air Division and 100th Bombardment Group.
-The wing was manned at 25% of normal strength but was authorized four squadrons rather than the three of active duty units.
+In June 1949, Continental Air Command (ConAC), which had the responsibility to train reserve units, reorganized its reserve units under the wing base organization system.
+As part of this reorganization and unit reductions required by president Truman's reduced 1949 defense budget, the 435th Troop Carrier Wing was activated at Miami International Airport, and formed its cadre from the inactivating 49th Air Division and 100th Bombardment Group.The wing was manned at 25% of normal strength but was authorized four squadrons rather than the three of active duty units.